-- 16.1 In setting its licence fees to fully recover the cost of administering and ensuring compliance with the licensing regime, the local authority has had regard to the EU Services Directive and Local Government Association Guidance issued by the Home Office. - 16.2 The fee includes the cost of assessing and administering an application, consultation on the suitability test, licensing hearings and compliance with licensing conditions. - 16.3 The fee does not include the cost of the licensing service for enforcing against unlicensed traders including issuing closure notices or prosecution of unlicensed traders which will be met by the local authority core funds.
+- 16.1 In setting its licence fees to fully recover the cost of administering and ensuring compliance with the licensing regime, the local authority has had regard to the Local Government Association Guidance issued by the Home Office. - 16.2 The fee includes the cost of assessing and administering an application, consultation on the suitability test, licensing hearings and compliance with licensing conditions. - 16.3 The fee does not include the cost of the licensing service for enforcing against unlicensed traders including issuing closure notices or prosecution of unlicensed traders which will be met initially by local authority core funds.
+Then sought from the offender through the Courts where legal action taken.